avamsykiran/JavaSE_22Jan25_10Feb25_11to1/README.md

                 }
             }

-            Varaibles of class-type are called Object.
+            Variabels of class-type are called Object.
             Every object is dynamically allocated using 'new' keyword.
             Every object is a reference type.